OmarAmjad310/Flavor-Table/README.md

 - Where there any parts that of the lab you found challenging ?

-  how to store the data from localstorge in to database, also how we can apply the changes related to save and delete
+ when I tried to build the route for database,also when I tried to save and display the data